The Financial Ombudsman route

 - 4. FOS investigatesTypically 6–12 months

 An FOS investigator reviews the case file, asks both sides for additional evidence and issues a view.
 If either side disagrees, an Ombudsman makes a final, binding decision.
-FOS can award up to £430,000 for acts after 1 April 2019 (lower limits apply to older cases).
+FOS can award up to £455,000 for advice on or after 1 April 2019, and up to £205,000 for earlier advice (limits from 1 April 2026).

 - 5. Outcome and paymentOn a final decision